AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is on a journey to become a Certified Personal Trainer, inspiring strength, joy, happiness, and positivity through fitness and a love for life.
+Abdallah Mekky is on a journey to become a Certified Personal Trainer, inspiring strength, fitness, joy, and happiness.